-THE FAST ETHERNET TESTER
+V. THE FAST ETHERNET TESTER

-This board, custom-built at CERN, implements 32 full-duplex 100 Mbit/s Ethernet ports utilizing Altera Flex 10K FPGAs to implement the media access controllers (MAC) as well as other functions which will be described here.
-All of the FPGAs are programmed almost entirely in Handel-C [4], a commercially available high-level language.
-The decision to build these boards rather to utilize commercial network testers was partly based on economics; however the most compelling motivation was the ability to generate traffic identical to that to be found in the ATLAS trigger system, which is not achievable in existing commercial testers.
+This board, custom-built at CERN, implements 32 fullduplex 100 Mbit/s Ethernet ports utilizing Altera Flex 10K FPGAs to implement the Media Access Controllers (MAC), as well as other functions which will be described here.
+All of the FPGAs are programmed almost entirely in Handel-C [6], a commercially available high-level language.
+The decision to build these boards rather than use commercial network testers was partly based on economics; however the most compelling motivation was the ability to generate traffic identical to that to be found in the ATLAS trigger system.
+This is not achievable in existing commercial testers, which do not generate Poisson-distributed frame intervals, nor can they generate frames in response to incoming frames.
 The board architecture is shown in Figure 1.